Who Is Caitlyn Jenner?

 Wiping away tears, she thanked her family for their support including her children and mother, who were in the audience.
 “The biggest fear in Caitlyn Jenner coming out was I never wanted to hurt anyone else.
 Most of all my family and my kids,” she said.
 “I always wanted my children to be so proud of their dad because of what he has accomplished in his life.
 You guys have given so much back to me, you’ve given me so much support, I’m so so grateful to have all of you in my life.
 Thank you."

 In late July 2015, I Am Cait, Jenner's docuseries about her life as a transgender woman, premiered on E!
 The first episode of the series features Jenner interacting with family members getting adjusted to her transition and stepping into her role as a transgender spokesperson.
-The show, which was viewed by more than two and a half million viewers on its premiere night, was well-received by critics and noted for its lack of high-octane drama as compared to Keeping Up With the Kardashians, both helmed by Bunim/Murray Productions.
+The show, which was viewed by more than two and a half million viewers on its premiere night, was well-received by critics and noted for its lack of high-octane drama as compared to Keeping Up With the Kardashians.
+However, I Am Cait was canceled the following year.

-Not shy about sharing the details of her life, Jenner in March 2018 posted a makeup-free photo on Instagram in which her nose is red and raw, with the caption, "I recently had to get some sun damage removed from my nose.
-PSA- always wear your sunblock."
-It was later confirmed that Jenner had a cancerous basal cell carcinoma removed from the area.
+Never shy about sharing the details of her life, Jenner in March 2018 posted a makeup-free photo on Instagram following an operation to treat a cancerous basal cell carcinoma, leaving her nose red and raw.
+"I recently had to get some sun damage removed from my nose.
+PSA- always wear your sunblock," she wrote.
+That summer, Jenner confirmed that she was dating model Sophia Hutchins, who also identifies as transgender.